viviensiu/LLM-project/README.md

 ![alt text](https://github.com/viviensiu/LLM-project/blob/main/image/ollama_pull_phi3_example.png)

 ### Start up application
-* Create a new folder on your Desktop: `AZ900_study_buddy`.
-You could of course use another folder name and location, but by following this guideline it helps you to remember where you have saved it to!
-* Download this zip file to the `AZ900_study_buddy` on your Desktop.
+* Download this zip file [az900_study_buddy.zip]() to your Desktop.
-* Unzip the downloaded zip file.
+* Unzip the downloaded `az900_study_buddy.zip`.
+You should see a new folder `az900_study_buddy` on your Desktop.
-* Rename `.env_template` to `.env` inside folder.
 * Execute the following in command prompt:
-    * Navigate to the folder which contains all unzipped files for this application.
+    * `cd Desktop/az900_study_buddy`.
     * Run `docker compose up` or `docker compose up -d` (detached mode).
 This takes about 2-3 minutes.
     * Cross check containers are up with `docker ps`, you should see containers `az900_study_buddy_app` and `elasticsearch`.
 If you plan to use Ollama, you need ti see `ollama` as well, refer this guide [Pick your LLM](https://github.com/viviensiu/LLM-project/blob/main/README.md#pick-your-llm).
     * (Optional) To double check that data are indexed in elasticsearch, go to [http://localhost:9200/_cat/indices?v](http://localhost:9200/_cat/indices?v).
 If the knowledge base is indexed you should see `az900_course_notes` under "index".
-* Open a browser and copy-paste this link [http://localhost:8501/](http://localhost:8501/) into the browser.
-If the setup is successful, you should now see the following screen:
+* To access the application, copy-paste this link [http://localhost:8501/](http://localhost:8501/) into a browser.
+If it is successful, you should now see the following screen:
+* **Note**: Using `docker compose up -d` would only tell you the containers are started but it doesn't tell you when the Streamlit app is ready.
+So you might encounter 404 not found when loading [http://localhost:8501/](http://localhost:8501/).
+Please try loading the page again after a minute or so.

 ## Evaluation Criteria
 For peer review: A full list of LLM zoomcamp project evaluation criteria is available [here](https://github.com/DataTalksClub/llm-zoomcamp/blob/main/project.md#evaluation-criteria).